KauanAfonso/Exercicios_django/README.md

 # Exercicios_django
 At senai
-Exercies about dJango with tacher Dorivas
+Exercies about dJango with teacher Dorivas